faithvoid/Pastel97/README.md

 [NineIcons](https://github.com/grassmunk/Platinum9) - macOS 9 style icons (pairs well with Pastel97-Dracula)

 ## Pastel97-Dracula
 A theme based off of the Dracula colour palette.
+Use "Dracula-Alt" if you want a purple titlebar!
 ![Dracula](/images/dracula1.png)

 ## Pastel97-Kokoro